Wake-up-Freeman/OLD-ODISEO/docs/learn/community-trust.md

 - If directed by the community, the trust has the ability to buy and sell property and enter into contracts, among other rights and privileges.

-### What will be the purposes of the DADAODISEO community Trust?
+### What will be the purposes of the DAODISEO community Trust?

-- The DADAODISEO community Trust and its trustees must (i) execute and carry out community-approved proposals to the extent those proposals relate to the assets held by the trust, (ii) hold intellectual property and enter into agreements relating to such intellectual property with third parties for the benefit of the Community, and (iii) do all other acts and things that may be incidental to, or desirable to further the above purposes.
+- The DAODISEO community Trust and its trustees must (i) execute and carry out community-approved proposals to the extent those proposals relate to the assets held by the trust, (ii) hold intellectual property and enter into agreements relating to such intellectual property with third parties for the benefit of the Community, and (iii) do all other acts and things that may be incidental to, or desirable to further the above purposes.

-### Who are the trustees of the DADAODISEO community Trust?
+### Who are the trustees of the DAODISEO community Trust?

-- The initial trustees of the DADAODISEO community Trust are Ryan Moore and Remi Tetot, and the initial enforcer of the trust is Gabriel Shapiro; however, the community may vote to replace any one of these individuals at any time.
+- The initial trustees of the DAODISEO community Trust are Ryan Moore and Remi Tetot, and the initial enforcer of the trust is Gabriel Shapiro; however, the community may vote to replace any one of these individuals at any time.

 ### What is a fiduciary relationship?